cosmostellar/discord-gpt/README.md

 ## Commands
 ### gpt-channels
-Decide channels where the bot always answers you.
+Decides channels where the bot always answers you.
 (Otherwise, you need to ping the bot.)

 | command              | argument |